jensfredlund/vagrant-examples/example03/README.md

 # Vagrant example03

-This Vagrant example will bring up 3 identical Ubuntu nodes
+This is a Vagrant multi machine example that will install and configure 3 identical Ubuntu nodes in Virtualbox

 **username@laptop:/home/username/vagrant-examples/example03$** vagrant up
 ```